“The first occasion of your child telling a lie is not an occasion to be alarmed but an occasion for celebration”― Dr Kang Lee, Wall Street Journal.

 The key point to remember is that I am not accusing them of lying.
-I am reassuring them, then asking them to reconsider if they would like to tell the false version again.
-I have found that many times, they will change their story and drop the lie.
+I am reassuring them, then asking them to reconsider if they would like to tell me the lie again.
+I have found that many times, they will change their story and drop the lie when they reconsider.

-This avoids the label of liar and any nasty situations where feelings can easily get hurt.
+This method avoids the label of liar and any nasty situations where feelings can easily get hurt.

-I know that sometimes I find myself trying to catch them in the act so I can make a point out of correcting their behavior.
+I know that sometimes I find myself trying to catch them in the act of lying so I can make a point out of correcting their behavior.
 I now know that this is the wrong way.
-You might do this too.
+If you do this too.
 Have a think, if you have ever asked a question like:

 “So did you draw on the wall in the nursey?”

 Asking a question like the one above gives your child the opportunity to lie.
 You don’t want to turn the situation into an intensely dramatic one where they confess and own up.
 Most 3 year old’s will find situations like that stressful and the temptation to lie will be strong.
 We want to help them learn to make the right choice not stress them out.
 The lie helps them escape this stressful situation for a moment.

 A better way you could try to deal with a situation like the one above is by saying:

 “So you have drawn on the wall in the nursery, that’s not acceptable, let’s both go and see if we can clean it off together”